Philippines restarts non-essential travel

 Outbound travel restrictions in the Philippines

-Now that some restrictions were already lifted, traveling for any reason are now being allowed.
+Now that some restrictions were already lifted, traveling for any reason is now allowed.
 However, there are requirements that need to be prepared and travelers need to undergo procedures going through airports and airline properties.
 Depending on your airline, you may also need to register and accomplish health declaration forms ahead of your departure date.

 If you are traveling as a tourist, you must prepare the following before you can fly out the country:

 - Passenger Profile and Health Declaration form (if flying via PAL)